zaniar/vscode-json5-languageservice/README.md

  - *getFoldingRanges* gets folding ranges for the given document
  - *getSelectionRanges* gets selection ranges for a given location.

- - use *parseJSONDocument* create a JSON document from source code, or *newJSONDocument* to create the document from an AST.
+ - use *parseJSON5Document* create a JSON5 document from source code, or *newJSON5Document* to create the document from an AST.

 Installation
 ------------

-    npm install --save vscode-json-languageservice
+    npm install --save zaniar/vscode-json5-languageservice